 - Set your slow cooker to low, or somewhere around 160ºF.
 (Tip: Avoid exceeding 200ºF to prevent burning or wasting cannabinoids.
 You can also add a little water to help prevent scorching.)

 - Add the butter and ground cannabis.
 Stir occasionally.

 - After about 3 hours, turn off the crockpot and wait for the butter to cool.

 Tips for dosing cannabutter

 Your butter’s potency depends on many factors, from how long and hot it was cooked to the potency of your starting material.
+Even the type of cannabis used (indica vs. sativa strains) can be a factor.
 To test the potency of your finished product, try spreading ¼ or ½ teaspoon on a snack and see how that dose affects you after an hour.
 Decrease or increase dose as desired.
 You can then use this personalized “standard” dose as a baseline for your recipes.
 For more information on why potency is so difficult to measure in homemade cannabis edibles, check out part four of this series.

 Hat-tip to Chef Torrin (aka The Dank Chef) for contributing tips, measurements, and expertise to this recipe.